huggingface/optimum-neuron/text-generation-inference/README.md

 Note that the main constraint is to be able to fit the model for the specified `batch_size` within the total device memory available on your instance (16GB per neuron core, with 2 cores per device).

-All neuron models on the 🤗 [HuggingFace Hub](https://huggingface.co/aws-neuron) include the number of cores required to run them.

 ## Query the service